 Reduce

-The reduce method reduces the collection to a single value, passing the result of each iteration into the subsequent iteration:
+The reduce method reduces the collection to a single value by passing the result of each iteration into the next one.
+It’s useful when you want to accumulate or combine values.

 $total = $collection->reduce(function ($carry, $item) {